umgbhalla/dotfiles/README.md

 implemented or had the time to configure.

 + pinyin input (fcitx?)
-+ try out BSD!!!
 + switch completely to ALSA, or find alternatives to switch audio inputs
 + contact management application
 + customize gtk theming
 + find a good remote desktop client
-+ pcie single-gpu passthrough (this will take a while...)
 + update color/styling for ff
 + switch from cmus to ncmpcpp
-+ switch to uefi
 + fix ffmpeg screen capture quality and audio